justpush-protocol/docs/concepts/groups.md

 Any service that wants to send notifications to their users can create a `Group.`Typically dApps in the Tron ecosystem will create a `Group` to send notifications to their users.

 The creation of a group happens on-chain.
-A channel can have one `owner` and multiple `notifiers`.
+A group can have one `owner` and multiple `notifiers`.
 Only the owner of the group can add or remove notifiers.
 Only `owners` and `notifiers` can send notifications to the group.

 A successfully created `Group` is capable of sending notifications to its subscribers directly.
 These notifications are tied to the subscriber's wallet address.
 Any wallet address can become a `subscriber` of the Group by opting in.